maximilianofir/holohub/applications/segment_everything/README.md

 # Segment Everything App

-Segment anything allows computing masks for objects in natural images.
-In this app it is applied to a videostream.
+Segment anything allows computing masks or pre-thresholded outputs for objects in natural images.
+An output mask is created for each query point.
+In this app the sam encoder and decoder parts are applied to a videostream.

 ## Model

-This application uses SAM models from https://github.com/facebookresearch/segment-anything/tree/main#model-checkpoints
+This application uses a sement anything model (SAM) from https://github.com/facebookresearch/segment-anything/tree/main#model-checkpoints

 ## Setup

+The setup requires three steps.
+1.  create a pytorch docker container, with a tensorRT version that matches the holoscan tensorRT version.
+2. Then this container creates the tensorRT engine files.
+3. We create a holoscan container, that mounts the created engine files, and the holohub repository, and runs the application.

 ## 1. pytorch container